Payson DUI For Out of State Drivers

 The punishments for a DUI arrest or conviction in Arizona can reach beyond state lines.
 When it comes to a driver’s license suspension, many people question whether their home state driver’s license will be suspended when they see language stating that their Arizona driving privilege will be suspended or revoked.
 If your driver’s license is from a state other than Arizona, you may still face a lengthy suspension or revocation.

-If you commit a traffic violation, such as a DUI, in Arizona, that information is shared with other states by the Arizona MVD through the Interstate Driver’s License Compact.
+If you commit a traffic violation like DUI in Arizona, the Arizona Motor Vehicles Division shares that information with other states through the Interstate Driver’s License Compact.
 This compact is an agreement between states that allows them to input data about a person’s motor vehicle record into a national database.
-Many states have different laws and regulations when it comes to driver’s license suspensions as a result of a DUI arrest or conviction, so the American Association of Motor Vehicle Administration (AAMVA) publishes the AAMVA Code Dictionary (ACD).

-The ACD is a set of codes used to set a nationwide standard to identify types of traffic related convictions and suspensions or revocations.
-If you have a conviction or suspension related to an alcohol offense, your driving record will show an ACD code beginning with an “A” and followed by two numbers.
-This ACD code will give notice to your home state that you were convicted of or received a suspension or revocation as a result of an alcohol related offense, such as a DUI in Arizona.
+If you have a conviction or suspension related to an alcohol offense, your driving record will show an ACD code that will notify your home state that in Arizona you have been convicted of a DUI offense and if you have received a driver’s license suspension or revocation because of an alcohol related offense.
 The state in which you hold your driver’s license can then take action to suspend, revoke, or place restrictions on your driver’s license.

 Will I Have to Serve Jail Time in Arizona?